 - Find JioMeet from the list and uninstall this app.

-Tweak the GPU settings
+4. Tweak the GPU settings

 Which additionally boosts up the graphics processing for JioMeet.
 Therefore, the chances of crashing this app will be reduced or stopped.

-The process is simple and almost similar in all kinds of GPU to specifically add an application to being performed only by the dedicated GPU.
+If you have a dedicated GPU, then you can do this.
+In my case, I have a dedicated GPU, NVIDIA Geforce.
+The process is simple and almost similar in all GPU applications to add an application to being performed only by the dedicated GPU.

 - Type NVIDIA Control Panel in your Search bar.

-- From there click on Manage 3D settings from 3D settings.
+- From there, click on Manage 3D settings from 3D settings.

-- Then click on Add as shown in the image.
+- Then click on Add, as shown in the image.